keithschulze/xttgmmspotimport/README.md

 1. Edit --> Preferences --> Custom Tools
 2. Point to 'Python application' field to your Python installation.
 Important: If you installed a virtualenv, you need to point Imaris to that.

-## Installing the iPython connect XTension
+## Installing the XTTGMMSpotImport XTension
 There are several ways one could do this, the aim is to get XTTGMMSpotImport.py file into a place where Imaris can find it.
 Perhaps the easiest way would be to clone this repo:
 ```
 cd ~/path/to/personal/imaris/xtensions